Tennessee - America at its Best

 MUSEUMS Tennessee has a variety of MUSEUMS.
 The Tennessee Valley Railroad Museum in Chatanooga is the largest operating railroad museum in the South.
 Tennessee has hundreds of museums.
 The Tennessee State Museum is one of the largest state museums in the country.
 Nashville Toy Museum has toy trains, boats, soldiers, dolls, and bears.
 The Chasing Rainbows Museum, based on the country music singer Dolly Parton, is located in the Dollywood theme park, Pigeon Forge.

-Nashville is the home of Country MUSIC.
-Memphis is home of The Blues.
-Eastern Tennesee is considered the center of Bluegrass music.
+The story of MUSIC in Tennessee's is the story of 3 cities.
+Nashville is most famous for its status as the long-time capital of country music.
+Bristol is recognized as the "Birthplace of Country Music".
+Memphis musicians have had an enormous influence on blues, early rock and roll, and soul music.
+Eastern Tennessee is considered the center of Bluegrass music.
 The Country Museum Hall of Fame and Museum is in Nashville.
 Tennessee has several official State Songs.
 Tennessee has 4 opera companies, Chattanooga Symphony and Opera, Knoxville Opera Company, Nashville Opera Association, Opera Memphis, and several Symphony Orchestras.
 The State Dance is the Square Dance and there are several square dance and round dance clubs.

 The first inhabitants of Tennessee were NATIVE AMERICANS - Paleo-Indians.
 The Mound Builders inhabited the area from about 3,000 BCD until about the 16th century.
 Some of the mounds have been preserved.
 When they left several other Tribes moved in.
 The state does not have any Federally-Recognized Tribes.
 However, many Federally recognized Tribes/First Nations have historical ties to the state.
 There are 3 non-recognized Tribes.
 Chucalissa Indian Village and Museum is the site of a Native American Village.
 Sequoyah is the only known man in the history of the world to single-handedly develop an alphabet.
 The Trail of Tears was a series of forced removals of Native American nations from their ancestral homelands in the Southeastern United States to an area west of the Mississippi River that had been designated as Indian Territory.